 Newquay weekend away itinerary: 2 days in Cornwall’s tourist hub!

-Bright blue crashing waves that are perfect for surfing, golden beaches to enjoy either from the coastal path or right on the sands, a hive of local restaurants, bars and shops within the town and plenty of all-weather attractions in the vicinity… it’s no surprise that tourists flock to Newquay year after year.
+Bright blue crashing waves that are perfect for surfing, golden beaches to enjoy either from the coastal path or right on the sands, a hub of local restaurants, bars and shops within the town and plenty of all-weather attractions in the vicinity… it’s no surprise that tourists flock to Newquay year after year.

 During the summertime, there’s nowhere quite like Newquay.